 Finding Work-Life Balance

-A Depth-Oriented Therapy for Navigating Work, Identity, and the Cost of Constant Output
+A Depth-Oriented Therapy for Navigating Work, burnout, and the Cost of Constant Output

 Dr. Scott Gordon • Clinical Psychologist

-A Depth-Oriented Therapy for Navigating Work, Identity, and the Cost of Constant Output
+A Depth-Oriented Therapy for Navigating Work, burnout, and the Cost of Constant Output

 For many professionals, work-life imbalance transcends the typical poor boundaries and time management woes.
 It is the result of operating within systems that quietly reward overextension, constant availability, and relentless performance.